ezzing/3DLayout-documentation/3-Communication.md

         structure: i.e: east-west / standard,
         inclination: modules inclination (in degrees),
         azimuth: modules azimuthal inclination (in degrees),
-        areaMCoords: array containing subarea vertices coordinates in meters (with origin in the building center),
+        areaMCoords: array with subarea vertices in Area system coords,
-        areaOffsetMCoords: array containing offseted subarea vertices coordinates in meters (with origin in the building center) ,
+        areaOffsetMCoords: array with offseted subarea vertices in Area system coords,
         wallSizes: size in meters for each subarea wall,
         wallAzimuth: azimuthal angle for the external area wall,
         power: total power of the subarea